 GCP Rotated Secret

 You can create a Rotated Secret for GCP Service Account.
-Before you start, create a GCP Target that includes the relevant information with a privileged service account authorized to rotate keys.
+Before you start, create a GCP Target that includes the relevant information with a privileged service account assigned with the GCP service account key admin role.

-When a client requests a Rotated Secret value, the Akeyless Platform connects to the GCP Cloud through your Gateway to rotate the service account key for the target service account.
+When a client requests a Rotated Secret value, the Akeyless Platform connects to the GCP Cloud through your Gateway to rotate the service account key.

 Create a Rotated GCP Service Account Secret from the CLI